OakAtsume/needle/README.md

 ```
 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For significant changes, please open an issue first to discuss what you would like to change.
 ## License
 [GNU LICENSE](https://github.com/user951/Needle-Kit/blob/master/LICENSE)

+## Keep in mind
+I Oak Atsume do not encourage any illegal acts.